asarfraaz/share2learn/_posts/2023-09-21-portfolio-for-interview.md

 The simple answer is : **"Write it down"**

-The details are in, "What to write" and "Where to write"
+The details though are in, "What to write" and "Where to write"

 ## What to write